About this site

 I’m more than the pain.
 The pain and other conditions don’t define me.
 Instead, I'm defined by who I am and what I do.
 I'm a husband, a father, a son, a brother, an uncle, a friend, a mentor, a past coworker, a writer, and a clown.

-Have I stopped hoping for a miracle solution to the pain?
-No. There are always medical advancements.
+Have I stopped hoping for a miracle solution for pain?
+No. There are always advancements.
 I'm just not actively seeking a cause and cure.
-Instead, I focus my time on living well, despite the pain.
+Instead, I focus my time on living well despite the pain.

 I'm driving the car.
 Pain is in the backseat.